hirosystems/docs/docs/rate-limiting.md

 These new rate limits help us ensure fair usage of Hiro APIs and provide the best possible service as our community of developers and applications grow.

-Please [complete this form](https://survey.hiro.so/hiroapi) to apply for an API key.
+Please use the [Hiro Platform](https://platform.hiro.so/) to generate an API key.

 ### STX Faucet Rate Limit